rackerlabs/support-how-to/content/managed-vmware-services/numa-vnuma-and-cpu-scheduling.md

 Note that tracking the slowest sibling vCPU still needs coordination among sibling vCPUs.
 To support multiprocessor virtual machines as wide as 64-vCPUs, there have been a few improvements in vSphere 5.x including scalable locking and optimized progress monitoring.

 With relaxed co-scheduling, ESXi achieves high CPU utilization by flexibly scheduling the vCPUs of multiprocessor virtual machines in a consolidated environment.
 To achieve the best performance for a given situation, ESXi tries to schedule as many sibling vCPUs together as possible.
-If there are enough available pCPUs, relaxed co-scheduling performs as well as strict co-scheduling." **[1]**
+If there are enough available pCPUs, relaxed co-scheduling performs as well as strict co-scheduling.

 #### Hyper-Threading